jlampel/voronoi_scatter/docs/06_changelog.md

 # Changelog

+## v1.12
+- Fixed error with transparent scattering in Blender 4.0
+- Fixed issue with unscattering instances of scatter nodes
+- Removed inner Scattershot utility nodes from the add group menu
+- Fixed issue with baking non-PBR images
+- Improved PBR auto-detection to include less false positives

 ## v1.11
 - Fixed issue with extra output sockets when noise blending in Blender 4.0
 - Fixed poll error in search outside of shader editor